dalager/graphedexcel/README.md

 options:
-  -h, --help            show this help message and exit --remove-unconnected, -r
+  -h, --help            show this help message and exit --as-directed-graph, -d
-                        Remove unconnected nodes from the dependency graph.
-  --as-directed-graph, -d
                         Treat the dependency graph as directed.
-  --no-visualize, -n    Skip the visualization of the dependency graph.
+  --no-visualize, -n    Skip the visualization of the dependency
+                        graph.
-  --layout,-l {spring,circular,kamada_kawai,shell,spectral}
+  --layout, -l {spring,circular,kamada_kawai,shell,spectral}
-                        Layout algorithm for graph visualization (default: spring).
+                        Layout algorithm for graph visualization
-  --config CONFIG, -c CONFIG
+                        (default: spring).
-                        Path to the configuration file for visualization.
+  --config, -c CONFIG   Path to the configuration file for
+                        visualization.
 See README for details.
-  --output-path OUTPUT_PATH, -o OUTPUT_PATH
+  --output-path, -o OUTPUT_PATH
                         Specify the output path for the generated graph image.
   --open-image          Open the generated image after visualization.
 ```